iqomp/migrate/README.md

 Sync migration config to database table.

-### public syncTableTo(string $model, string $table, array $config, string $file): void
+### public syncTableTo(string $model, string $table, array $config): void

-Sync migration config to database and create script/sql file for the migration instead of executing it to the database.
+Sync migration config to database and create print out script/sql for the migration instead of executing it to the database.
 This action means to be executed manually by developer.

 ### public testTable(string $model, string $table, array $config): void